- Australian Four-handed Five Hundred

 North American 500

-- Bill Whitnack's page on a version of 500 played in Canada, using 45 cards.
+- Archive copy of Bill Whitnack's page on a version of 500 played in Canada, using 45 cards.

 - Here is an archive copy of Dave Barker's former page of Rules for Five Hundred.